PickNikRobotics/generate_parameter_library/README.md

 Validators are functions that return a `tl::expected<void, std::string>` type and accept a `rclcpp::Parameter const&` as their first argument and any number of arguments after that can be specified in YAML.
 Validators are C++ functions defined in a header file similar to the example shown below.

-Here is an example custom allocator.
+Here is an example custom validator.

 ```c++
 #include <rclcpp/rclcpp.hpp>